BitcoinDesign/Guide/guide/glossary/index.md

 Instead of processing each transaction individually, the Bitcoin network bundles them into blocks.
 Blocks are created roughly every 10 minutes and can only contain a certain amount of transactions due to a strict file size limit.
 Once a block is accepted and has several confirmations, it can never be changed again.

 </div>
+### Block reward

+Block rewards (also known as block subsidy) are the newly minted bitcoins awarded to miners for broadcasting a new block of verified transactions.
+The only way for a miner to participate in this process is by spending energy in the attempt to guess an incredibly large random number.
+In this sense, getting the block reward presents an important financial incentive for the miners to keep doing this work and securing the network.

+The described process is part of Bitcoins hard-coded monetary policy, which follows an autonomous and programmatic schedule.
+The block reward given to Bitcoin miners for processing transactions is cut in half after every 210,000 blocks, or around every four years.
+This is one of the mechanisms that allows us to know that there will never be more than 21M units.
+The last halving is expected to happen around the year 2,140.

 ### BOLT - Basis of Lightning Technology